 On the Pacific coast, however, things were different, even in the absence of agriculture.
 Here, a mix of wet, temperate climate on land and plentiful marine life at sea gave the inhabitants an abundant food source.
-A comparatively dense population could grow up, with comparatively complex societies centred on large stable settlements.
+A comparatively dense population could grow up, with comparatively complex societies centered on large stable settlements.

 Even after agriculture had arrived on the Canadian Prairies, crop-cultivation remained small-scale and was never a principal occupation; the people remained primarily semi-nomadic hunters and foragers.
 The cooler climate of Canada did not allow for the production of food surpluses to the extent which was required for the more sophisticated “mound-building” societies further south.
 In the northern Great Lakes region, however, there is evidence of trade contacts with such cultures as the Hopewell and Mississippian cultures.